 Ronald M. Auen

-Ronald M. Auen has served as President and Chairman of the Board of the H.N. and Frances C. Berger Foundation since 1988.
+Ronald M. Auen served as President and Chairman of the Board of the H.N. and Frances C. Berger Foundation from 1988-2019.

 Upon Mr. Berger’s death, Auen became responsible for the formation, guidance and measured expansion of the Foundation.
 With a deep commitment to fulfill the Berger legacy established in 1961 to “help people help themselves,” Auen has successfully guided the Foundation through its diverse philanthropic interests and growth for more than two decades.